scalatra/scalatra-website/guides/databinders.md

 }
 ```

+The `CreateTodoCommand` can automatically read incoming POST params or JSON,
+populate the Todo case class's fields with whatever info it read, run validations
+to ensure that the `name` property is a non-empty `String` with at least 3
+characters, and then save the Todo object.

+However, since databinder commands in Scalatra have nothing to do with your
+chosen persistence library, the concepts of databinding and validation are
+completely de-coupled from the concept of persistence.
+You _might_ want to have
+the `execute` action of a command trigger a persistence function; just as easily,
+you could serialize the Todo object and send it off to a queue, to have some other
+application do some work on it first.

 You can perhaps see the benefits:

+* data validation and persistence are de-coupled
 * the validations DSL makes setting validation conditions on your case classes very easy.
-* validations are taken care of right at the front door of your application, so bad data never gets deep into your stack.
+* validations are taken care of right at the front door of your application.
+Bad data never gets deep into your stack.
 * error handling and validation failures are extremely convenient, and you can use Scala's pattern matching to determine appropriate responses.

 To see how Scalatra's databinders work, let's make a TodoList application.
 It'll allow you to use Scalatra's new databinder support to validate incoming data and do data-related work by executing queries in commands.

 Generate a new project.
 We'll use `org.scalatra.example.databinding` domain as a namespace, you can change to your own domain throughout the codebase.